General and Website Questions

 - Submit the admissions application, if you have not previously done so.
 There is a one-time application fee of $25.

-- If the course you wish to take has an assessment level, and you wish to be exempt from the placement testing, you will need to present the Office of Admissions and Records with an unofficial transcript from an accredited U.S. college or university showing that you have earned an associate’s or bachelor’s degree.
+- If the course you wish to take has an assessment level, and you wish to be exempt from the placement testing, you will need to present the Office of Records and Registration with an unofficial transcript from an accredited U.S. college or university showing that you have earned an associate’s or bachelor’s degree.
 You may override the English assessment requirement if you present an unofficial transcript from an accredited U.S. college or university showing that you have earned a "C" or better in a College-level English course.

 - If the course you wish to take has a prerequisite, you will need to show your unofficial transcript to the appropriate academic department to have any prerequisites overridden.